A (typically) straight and/or cis person who supports members of the LGBT community.

 Person with a trans history

-Someone who identifies as male or female or a man or woman, but was assigned differently at birth.
+Someone who identifies as male or female or a man or woman, but was assigned the opposite sex at birth.
 This is increasingly used by people to acknowledge a trans past.

 Refers to a person whose emotional, romantic and/or sexual attraction towards others is not limited by sex or gender.